 - Outdoor disco – Turn up the music, turn out the lights and have a fun dance party in your backyard or on the back patio!
 Wear glow sticks to make cool neon silhouettes in the dark or put up some outdoor lights to add to the vibe.

 - Paper airplane races – Make some simple paper airplanes and race them against each other to see whose can fly the farthest.

 - Play statues or Simon Says – These classic group games can be played with as many or as few people as you like.
 Play music and everyone has to freeze when the music stops or take turns being ‘Simon’ and giving instructions.

 Fun Things To Do Outside In The Rain

-Even when it’s raining, there are still fun things to do outside!
+Even when it’s raining, there are still fun things to do outside with kids!
 Sometimes it’s fun to embrace the wet weather and enjoy outdoor activities you can’t do when the sun is shining!
 These outdoor activities for kids are perfect for a rainy day.